Learner147/CODTECH-task2/README.md

 Objective:

-The objective of this project is to Create wireframes for a mobile app idea of your choice using design tools like Figma.
+The objective of this project is to Create wireframes for a fitness tracking and wellness mobile app (FITLIFE) using design tools like Figma.